wangweiran0129/Degree_Project_Network_Calculus/README.md

 For more information on Python environment, it is recommended to read the SCITAS Documentation on [Python Virtual Environment](https://scitas-data.epfl.ch/confluence/display/DOC/Python+Virtual+Environments).

-For the writing of .sh script used for running the code on EPFL servers, please refer to one example [here](https://github.com/wangweiran0129/Degree_Project_Network_Calculus/blob/master/DeepFP_gnn-main/src/data/large_network_generation/netgen.sh).
+For the writing of .sh script used for running the code on EPFL servers, please refer to [First steps on the clusters](https://scitas-data.epfl.ch/confluence/display/DOC/First+steps+on+the+clusters).
+[Here](https://github.com/wangweiran0129/Degree_Project_Network_Calculus/blob/master/DeepFP_gnn-main/src/data/large_network_generation/netgen.sh) is also one example.

 If the documentation of SCITAS website cannot be openned, please turn on the EPFL VPN.
-If more information about the server configuration are needed, please contact the EPFL SCITAS service desk 1234@epfl.ch
+If more information about the server configuration is needed, please contact the EPFL SCITAS service desk 1234@epfl.ch

 ## Codes Description
 ### DeepFP_gnn-main